guybrush77/rapidobj/README.md

 ## Next Steps

 Typically, parsed .obj data cannot be used "as is".
-For instance, for hardware rendering, a number of additional processing steps are required so that the data is in a format easily consumed by a GPU.
-RapidObj provides one convenience function, ```Triangulate()```, to assist with this task.
+For instance, for hardware rendering, a number of additional processing steps are required so that the data is in a format easily consumed by a GPU. rapidobj provides one convenience function, ```Triangulate()```, to assist with this task.
 Other tasks must be implemented by the rendering application.
 These may include:

 - Gathering all the attributes so that the vertex data is in a single array of interleaved attributes.
 This step may optionally include vertex deduplication.
 - Generate normals in case they are not provided in the .obj file.
 This step may use smoothing groups (if any) to create higher quality normals.